botisimo/botisimo-documentation/docs/directives/index.rst

 Directives
 ==========

-Response directives are used to make dynamic actions for your `custom commands <https://botisimo.com/account/commands>`_.
-Directives will be processed after :doc:`response variables </variables/index>` and in the order they appear in the response text.
+Response directives are used to make dynamic actions for your `custom commands <https://botisimo.com/account/commands>`_ and `timers <https://botisimo.com/account/timers>`_.
+Directives will be processed after :doc:`response variables <variables/index>` and in the order they appear in the response text.

 .. note::